emilyr027/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+it's a JavaScript library that solves hte problems of better handling of dynamic data for faster response times.
+It helps things seem more simple.

 1. Describe component state.

 1. Describe props.